For how long the generics in Java was that smart ?

 Actually I expected to see an error or at least a warning.
 But I was wrong.
 When I hovered over this call in Eclipse, an information popup appeared:

-Looks like Java compiler is able to recognize the type of argument you pass to a generic argument, and process it like I called with Integer generic argument:
+Looks like Java compiler is able to recognize the type of argument you pass to a generic argument, and process it like I called with Integer generic argument:this.

 I think it is Java compiler that gives us such a flexibility, but I'm using Eclipse and maybe it's one of the IDE's features; I'm not sure, so I would appreciate if anyone could give me an insight about that.